wavesplatform/ledger-app-waves/README.md

-# nanos-app-burst
+# nanos-app-waves

-Burstcoin wallet application for Ledger Nano S
+Waves wallet application for Ledger Nano S

 # Introduction

-This is a proof-of concept Ledger Nano S wallet app for Burstcoin.
+This is a proof-of concept Ledger Nano S wallet app for Waves platform.

+## Original description of Burst wallet

 I say that it is proof of concept for a few reasons:

 - I am not a cryptography or crypto-currency expert, and I could have introduced errors or security flaws into the code unintentionally.